ProfessorMOB/braille-art-aesthetics/README.md

 (Skibidi dom dom dom yes yes)

 If you're on lightmode, what you see above will look horrid to you, and if it does, go home.
 If you're on darkmode, then we've essentially fixed this problem.
 Hooray!

+Note: you can do the same to convert braille art that looks better in dark mode to light mode.

 Soooo, yeah.
 That's what this tool is.